 7. For general neck pain

-Use the correct pillow height, following the tips for side and back sleepers in #1 & 2 above.
+Use the correct pillow height, following the tips for side and back sleepers in #1 and & 2 above.

 It’s best to avoid stomach sleeping because the head is twisted to the side, which puts pressure on nerves in the neck.